JamesHertz/fs-navigation/README.md

 ```
 then **fs** (the name of the program c: ) will check if the path is is valid (exists and it's a directory).
 If it's not, it will report and an error and not perform the operation.

 **Note:** the path given to fs can be relative to the current directory of a full path (starting with /).
+If no path is given it will take the current directory as the record path.

 ## rm command
 We can also remove records by running: